tymyrddin/purple/source/docs/thirteen/calibration.md

 ## The register hardens

 Institutional language drifts.
 A phrase that entered a report with a specific evidential meaning gets reused in subsequent reports because it was there before.
-The drafter of a second report is being consistent with the prior document rather than being dishonest.
+A drafter of a second report is being consistent with the prior document rather than being dishonest.
 A tier that was accurate at first use has become a template.